ali-bahrainian/arithmetic-icl-interpretability/README.md

 # Interpretability Analysis of Arithmetic In-Context Learning in Large Language Models

-This repository will host the code for reproducing the experiments presented in our paper:
+This repository hosts the code for reproducing the experiments presented in our paper:
 > **Interpretability Analysis of Arithmetic In-Context Learning in Large Language Models**
 > Gregory Polyakov, Christian Hepting, Carsten Eickhoff, Seyed Ali Bahrainian
 > https://aclanthology.org/2025.emnlp-main.92/
 > EMNLP 2025

-*We are currently preparing the public release.
-The repository is being updated*

 ## Installation